Wendy Williams: Products and endorsements

 While working for WRKS, Williams was a spokesperson for a hip-hop clothing brand.
-In 2006, she became a spokesperson for George Veselles champagne and Alizé liquers.
+In 2006, she became a spokesperson for George Veselles champagne and Alizé liqueurs.
 Williams debuted a jewelry and shoe line on shopping channel QVC called "Adorn" in 2012.
+Williams' started a "Save the Twinkie" campaign amidst the parent company's filing for bankruptcy, setting up a Facebook page and promoting the snack on The Wendy Williams Show.
 The shoe manufacturer's lawyer alleged she never paid the production cost.
 In 2013, Williams released a wig collection to online retailers.
 She sold a self-titled clothing line in 2015 on shopping channel HSN and continued the partnership the following year by releasing shoe and winter clothing collections.